invisible-garden/cm24-projects/README_template.md

-# AI Training Data Selling with Privacy Protection (for client)
+# {Project Name}

-Enter the name of your project above and provide a brief description of your project.
+Enter the name of your project above and provide a brief description of your project including what is the impact for the ecosystem or society.

 ## Team Information

 **Project Members**

-- Name: Ninh Quoc Bao
-  - Discord Username: BaoNinh
-  - Devfolio Username: BaoNinh
-  - Role: Team Lead, Propose Idea, Implement and Write Document

-- Name: Nguyen Minh Nhat
-  - Discord Username: nacon304
-  - Devfolio Username: nacon304
-  - Role: explore federated learning and zk-SNARK for Machine Learning

-- Name: Phan Van Nhat
+- Name: {Full Name}
-  - Discord Username: nhatsequoia
+  - Discord Username: {username}
-  - Devfolio Username: nhatsequoia
+  - Devfolio Username: {username}
-  - Role: explore proof aggregation

-- Name: Truong Vinh Kien
-  - Discord Username: KienTruong
-  - Devfolio Username: KienTruong
+  - Github Username: {username}
-  - Role: explore proof aggregation
+  - Role: {Role}

 ## Technical Approach